OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 When you move the sphere, you can direct it over barriers up to 5 feet tall and jump it across pits up to 10 feet wide.
 The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 20-foot radius and dim light for an additional 20 feet.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.

 ##### Flesh to Stone